momentohq/public-dev-docs/docs/6-serverless-cache-walkthrough/3-configuring-momento.md

                 - "secretsmanager:GetSecretValue"
               Resource: "<yourSecretArn>"

-You will need to add the bolded portion at the bottom.
 Be sure to replace "&ltyourSecretArn>" with the Secret ARN that you copied from the AWS console.

 We also want to tell our application the name of the cache we created in Momento.
 Because this is not a sensitive value, we can inject it as an environment variable.